BME-nodeservers/udi-russound-poly/README.md

 #### Network Protocol
    * Either UDP or TCP.
 #### Russound Protocol
-   * Either RNET or RIO (Note, RIO protocol is not yet supported)
+   * Either RNET or RIO

 ## Requirements
 1. Polyglot V3.
 2. ISY firmware 5.3.x or later
-3. A ethnet to serial device
+3. A ethnet to serial device (for RNET controllers)
-4. A Russound legacy CAV or CAA whole house controller
+4. A Russound whole house controller

 # Release Notes

+- 2.1.0 08/12/2023
+   - Add support for RIO based controllers
 - 2.0.0 03/03/2021
    - Port to work on PG3
 - 1.0.4 06/16/2020